 Central control is dangerous.
-Decentralisation is hard and counterintuitive.
-Still, decentralisation is essential for the survival of any organisation at scale.
-In this article, we unravel the arguments for central control and suggest how to decentralise without failing.
+Decentralization is hard and counterintuitive.
+Still, decentralization is essential for the survival of any organization at scale.
+In this article, we unravel the arguments for central control and suggest how to decentralize without failing.

 The original post is short enough to include here.